junxit/us-congress-bills-111/metadata.md

 - 2010-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6468-6469)
 - 2010-07-30 — Received in the Senate.
 - 2010-07-30 — Referred to the House Committee on Financial Services.
+- 2010-08-02 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.